 6. Road Signs

-We have road signs on all roads in Uganda.
-Do not miss any.
-For instance, if traffic officer stops you for over speeding, you will be charged UGX200.000 (US$60), paid to the bank.
-In Rwanda, the traffic officer keeps your driver’s license or car card until to make payment and pick your driving license / car card from the police station.
-In such situation, you can loose over 2 hours, thus disorganizing your self drive holiday.
+In Uganda, there are different signs on the road which you have to follow for a safe drive in the country.
+Do not miss or undermine any sign because its costs you time and money.
+For instance, if a traffic officer stops you for overspeeding, you will be charged UGX200.000 (US$60), paid to the bank.
+In Rwanda, the traffic officer keeps your driver’s license or car card until to make payment and pick your driving license/car-card from the police station.
+In such a situation, you can lose over 2 hours, thus disorganizing your self-drive holiday so plan your safari well and don’t rush if the signpost is showing 50km/h it’s better to follow it and reach safely.

 7. Defensive driving